tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 and the
 [default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.35.x/abci/server/socket_server.go#L32) used a global lock to guard the handling of events across all connections, so they were not concurrent at all.
-This meant whether your app is compiled in-process with Tendermint using the `NewLocalClient`, or run out-of-process using the `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.
+This meant whether your app was compiled in-process with Tendermint using the `NewLocalClient`, or run out-of-process using the `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.